WLefever-Cegeka/Java-guild-kubernetes/configmap/README.md

 Base64 is not encryption and anyone can decode it!
 The reason that Secret holds values in base64 format is so that they can contain binary data. e.g. certificates

+Note: ConfigMaps can also contain binary data since kubernetes 1.10 by adding them under the *binaryData* key.

-It is up to the kubernetes cluster administrators to secure access to Secrets by encrypting them at rest and configuring RBAC rules (not everyone with access to the cluster can access all resources).
+It is up to the kubernetes cluster administrators to secure access to Secrets by encrypting them at rest and configuring RBAC (not everyone with access to the cluster can access all resources).

+SHOW: secret yaml

 ### Using Secrets